The Benefits of Aloe Vera Juice

 Side effects from aloe vera juice

-Aloe vera juice has very few side effects, but in some people it could produce adverse reactions.
-Among these side effects are:
+Lastly, aloe vera juice has very few side effects, but some people might have adverse reactions.
+Some of those are:

 - The loss of electrolytes, which can turn your urine yellow.

 - A fluid imbalance